JohnieBraaf/Robomaster-Micropython/README.md

  - Mac OS X: use the command: screen /dev/tty.usbmodem*
  - Linux: use the command: screen /dev/ttyACM0

- ## Network connection
+ ## Clients (for control)

  A socket server is setup see main.py for the configuration parameters.

- The client.py can be file can be used to send commands from a PC.
+ The client.py script can be used to send commands from a PC using the arrows on the keyboard.

  ## TODO

- - Implement protocol(s) and SDK for commands (see already parsable commands in proc.py)
+ - Implement complete protocol (see already parsable commands in proc.py)
  - ROS bridge